saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 ## The need for study groups

 Turns out, many(most?) biologists need computation but most of us aren't trained in doing computation.
-While reserachers are very excited about the large amounts of sequencing data that can be generated, we still lack training around using the computational tools need to analyze such data.
+While researchers are very excited about the large amounts of sequencing data that can be generated, we still lack training around using the computational tools needed to analyze such data.
 One of my most common rants is the lack of computational course requirements for undergraduate biology majors but I'll just leave that right here right now.
 While I think that [Software Carpentry](swc) and [Data Carpentry](dc) workshops are tremendously helpful, researchers need longer term support.
 And along comes study groups.